Defusing bombs with his bare hands

 My dad saved thousands of lives by disarming bombs with bare hands

 Abdullah's father filmed everything when he was working.
 But he didn't have an ordinary job.
-Kurdish army Colonel, Fakhir Berwari, was a 'deminer', disarming explosives left behind by the Islamic State group in the Iraqi city of Mosul.
+His father was Kurdish army Colonel, Fakhir Berwari, a 'deminer', disarming explosives left behind by the Islamic State group in the Iraqi city of Mosul.

 Just in the first year of demining Fakhir defused over 600 landmines with his bare hands and a pair of wire cutters.
 Overall around 40,000 people in Iraq have been injured or killed by mines.